Immigration Resources

 If Law Enforcement Visits a Depot

-If Immigration and Customs Enforcement (ICE), Customs and Border Protection (CBP), FBI, or any other enforcement agency visits a depot:
+If NY Police (city or state) visit a depot they have jurisdiction and should be allowed on the property.
+If Immigration and Customs Enforcement (ICE), Customs and Border Protection (CBP), FBI, or any other non-NY City/State law enforcement agency visits a depot:

 • Politely inform them to wait outside.